Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 1. 2021-03-14
 > **Expected Result:**
-> > Applying a Jinja for loop in front_page.html would render on screen in the preview.
+> > Applying a Jinja for loop in front_page.html would render on-screen in the preview.

 > **Actual Result:**
-> > The Jinja for loop renders the HTML element to store the database data from MongoDB but renders the elements empty, regardless of the database thats injected
+> > The Jinja for loop renders the HTML element to store the database data from MongoDB but renders the elements empty, regardless of the database that's injected

 > **Resolved Y/N:**
 > > ***Y 2021-03-14***